kkulesz/BDSPRO/README.md

 - How to visualize?
 By what parameters?
 Should we differentiate between write and read latency?
 - specific plot types (what to be on what axis)
 - can we use Python for visualization

+- plot for each dataset 3 different plots.
+  - plot 1:
+    - x-axis: writePercentage
+    - y-axis average latency
+    - for each value, have bar for each db
+    - fix batch size to specific value
+  - plot 2:
+    - x-axis: selectivity
+    - y-axis: latency
+    - only for benchmark runs with write% = 0
+    - fix batch size again
+  - plot 3:
+    - x-axis: ?
+    - y-axis: latency or ingestion rate
+    - only for benchmark runs with write% = 100
+    - fix batch size
+  - CHECK: how can we ensure we measure execution time of actual write -> query call might return before actual write happened